heisdanielade/heisdanielade/README.md

 ## Hi there, I'm Daniel 👋🏼

-Second-year Computer Science & Econometrics student, enhancing skills in Java, SQL, Database Design & Management and Back-end Development.
+2nd-year Computer Science & Econometrics student, enhancing skills in Java, SQL, Database Design & Management and Back-end Development.
 Passionate about contributing to innovative software projects.

 Check out my [website](https://www.heisdanielade.xyz/) to learn more about me.